Police in Philadelphia find van with low-grade explosives

 The finding follows two days of civil unrest following the shooting Monday of Walter Wallace Jr., a 27-year-old man with a history of mental health problems.
 Police said he was shot outside his home after ignoring orders to drop a knife.

 The city has seen a rash of ATM thefts this year in which people used low-grade explosives to vandalize or steal the bank machines.
-Philadelphia police said that nine ATM machines had been exploded this week.
+Philadelphia police said that 11 ATM machines had been exploded this week.

 Sign up for Daily Newsletters